kagisearch/kagi-docs/kagi/src/api/summarizer.md

 ## Pricing

 Universal Summarizer uses token based pricing.
-100 tokens is roughly equal to 75 words.
+1000 tokens are roughly equal to 750 words.

 **$0.030** per **1,000** tokens processed\
 **$0.025** per **1,000** tokens processed (if you are on the Kagi Ultimate [plan](https://kagi.com/pricing))